baardev/LLM/gpt-2-simple/intro.md

 ### Some Observations:

-- This tricky aspect of cause and effect is that it typically requires a mass and a force that intersect at some point.
+- This tricky aspect of cause and effect is that it typically requires a MASS and a force that intersect at some point.
 Moving this to the conceptual realm, what do we mean by **MASS**, **FORCE**, and **POINT-OF-EXCHANGE**?
-We state that **MASS** is defined as a coherent structure in material form, but in the conceptual or archetypal realm, a coherent structure could be a theory, hypothesis, good idea, or memory. **FORCE**, or **IMPULSE** in this context, could be an act of will or an emotional, instinctual, or conditioned response.
+We state that **MASS** is defined as a coherent structure in material form, but in the conceptual or archetypal realm, a coherent structure could be a theory, hypothesis, good idea, or memory. **FORCE**, or **IMPULSE** in this context, could be an act of will or an eMOTIONal, instinctual, or conditioned response.
 Defining the **POINT-OF-EXCHANGE** that will alter an idea's "speed and direction" is difficult to quantify as we have no idea how to measure such things.